cfal/emacs-pool/README.md

 ## Notes

 - `client.js` will automatically start up the server in the background.
-Alternatively, you can explicitly start up `server.js`, which supports the same command-line arguments.
+Alternatively, you can explicitly run `server.js`, which supports the same command line arguments.

+- To restart the emacs pool server, use `killall emacs-pool`, which defaults to using SIGTERM.
+Using SIGKILL (-9) would not give the server time to shutdown the emacs daemons, and you would have to do so manually.

-- More flags are available in `opt.js`.
+- More flags are available in `opts.js`.